 The study site supported older Chestnut Oak trees amongst a canopy of many species, including Scarlet Oak, Northern Red Oak, Red Maple, Virginia Pine, Pitch Pine, and Eastern White Pine.
 Site access was off of the Appalachian trail, but the site was selected to minimize human interference.
 The steepness of this slope suggested that climate may be a limiting growth factor, although the closed canopy and stand density suggested that stand dynamics may also play a significant role in shaping the forest structure.

-We sampled a total of 56 chestnut oak trees and two cores were taken from each using a 5.15 mm increment borer.
-Samples were dried, mounted, and sanded prepared according to standard guidelines (Stokes and Smiley [20]).
+We collected two cores from each of the 56 chestnut oak trees sampled.
+Samples were dried, mounted, and sanded according to standard guidelines (Stokes and Smiley [20]).
 Crossdating was performed using reflected light microscopy and the list method, which facilitates the identification of marker years that signify relatively favorable or unfavorable growth years in a stand.
 All samples were measured using a LINTAB measurement stage with 0.01mm precision, and visual crossdating was checked using COFECHA [21].
 COFECHA uses segmented time series correlation techniques that make use of common variability present in samples from a given site to identify potential crossdating anomalies [22].
 COFECHA computes inter-series correlation, a measure of stand-level signal, and mean sensitivity, which measures the year-to-year variability in a time series.
 Based on inter-series correlation coefficients, a total of 76 tree-ring series from 53 trees contained enough common growth signal to be used for further analysis.